-How does the process currently perform?
-Or in other words, what is the magnitude of the problem?
-Measurement is critical throughout the life of the project.
-As the team starts collecting data they focus on both the process as well as measuring what customers care about.
-That means initially there are two focuses: reducing lead time or improving quality.
-In the Measure Phase, the team refines the measurement definitions and determines the current performance or the baseline of the process.
+As the team starts collecting data they focus on the process as well as what customers care about.
+That means initially there are two major targets: reducing lead time or improving quality.

 Determine How the Process Currently Performs

-First, teams establish the current state or the “baseline” of the process before making any changes.
-The baseline becomes the standard against which the team measures their improvement.
-This is a key step as the data collected during the Measure Phase is compared against the data collected in the Improve Phase to confirm the improvement.
+Teams establish the current state of the process before considering changes.
+The baseline becomes the standard against which the team assesses the impact of their solutions.
+This is a key step since the team must eventually compare the data collected during the Measure Phase against the data collected during the Improve Phase to confirm there is actual improvement.

 Create a Plan to Collect the Data

-Once the team determines what to measure as the process baseline, they must consider where to get the data, how much to collect, who will get it and how.
-A well-thought-out Data Collection Plan is critical since accurate and reliable data are the key to good decision making.
+Once the team clarifies the baseline measure, they must consider where to get the data, how much to collect, who will get it and how.
+A well-thought-out Data Collection Plan is critical since accurate and reliable data are key to good decision making.

 Tools: Data Collection Plan